neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 - Function scope: Explain that the variables defined inside a function can not be referenced from outside the function.
 Explain that parameters behave in the same way.
-- Global scope: Explain that variables defined outside of a function (or Block) are visible (can be referenced) from anywhere in the same Javascript file after the definition.
+- Global scope: Explain that variables defined outside of a function (or Block) are visible (can be referenced) from anywhere in the same JavaScript file after the definition.
 - Show an example to make the two concepts clear:

 ```js